tomclose/new_notes/_sessions/ruby3/2_more_arrays.md

 {% exercise %}
-Write a sum function that takes an array (of numbers) and returns the sum of its elements.
-{% endexercise %}

-{% exercise %}
-1. Open the file `marks.rb` in Sublime Text
+1. Open the file `array_exercises.rb` in Sublime Text.
-2. Fix the mistakes in the `display_marks` function.
-You'll probably want to try some bits out in irb to see what's going on.
+2. Complete as many of the functions as you can.
-3. Check your solution by running `test_marks.rb` in the console.
+3. Check your solution by running `test_array_exercises.rb` in the console.
 {% endexercise %}